btmills/geopattern/README.md

 - `string` Will be hashed using the SHA1 algorithm, and the resulting hash will be used as the seed for generation.

+- `options.color` Specify an exact background color.
+This is a CSS hexadecimal color value.

 - `options.baseColor` Controls the relative background color of the generated image.
 The color is not identical to that used in the pattern because the hue is rotated by the generator.
 This is a CSS hexadecimal color value, which defaults to `#933c3c`.

 - `options.generator` Determines the pattern.
 [All of the original patterns](https://github.com/jasonlong/geo_pattern#available-patterns) are available in this port, and their names are camelCased.